Feening

 FAQ

-A: Although some people could be able to manage minor cravings on their own, generally speaking, especially for severe addictions, it is advised that they see professional help.
+Although some people could be able to manage minor cravings on their own, generally speaking, especially for severe addictions, it is advised that they see professional help.
 By means of tools and techniques, therapists and medical professionals can enable effective management of cravings.

-A: Individual variances, the substance, and the length of time fogging is used determine how long it lasts.
+Individual variances, the substance, and the length of time fogging is used determine how long it lasts.
 While some people may experience strong cravings for weeks, others might find them for months.

-A: No, it is not the case; not only can it occur with legal drugs like alcohol and prescription medications, but also with behaviors like gambling for example.
+No, it is not the case; not only can it occur with legal drugs like alcohol and prescription medications, but also with behaviors like gambling for example.

 The term “feening for drugs” is more than just a colloquial phrase; many people who suffer with addiction go through a deep experience.
 If we have a better knowledge of what it means to really feel, we can help those on their road to recovery and create a compassionate and healing surroundings.
 One must solve the fundamental reasons of the weakness if one is to have a prolonged recovery.
 Medical treatments, support groups, or therapy can all help one achieve this.
 Remember always that it is never too late to ask help and start over.